bmaupin/micro-beyond-earth/docs/development.md

 1. Delete the mod directory and copy it over again with the new mod content

-   ⓘ It's that the mod directory get deleted, otherwise changes won't get picked up.
-If the mod doesn't show up in the Mods menu, run the command again and it should work.
+   ⓘ It's necessary that the mod directory get deleted, otherwise changes won't get picked up.
+If the mod doesn't show up in the Mods menu, run the command again until the mod shows up in the Mods menu (it may need to be run several times).
 As best as I can tell, the command can be run at any time before the mod is loaded, even in the Mods menu itself.

    e.g.